George Burdon McKean (1888-1926)

 Willington’s Victoria Cross hero

 George McKean was born in July 1888 in Willington, County Durham, where his father was a furniture dealer.
 After George’s father died, George moved with his mother and sister to Bishop Auckland, where he attended Bishop Barrington School.
 He left school in 1901 to become an apprenticed cabinet maker for the firm of Messrs T Thompson’s Executors in Newgate Street, Willington.
 According to various accounts, George emigrated in either 1902, 1907 or 1909.
 Available passenger lists of voyages to Canada record the passage of George McKean, of the right age, in both 1907 and 1909.
 It is possible that George visited Canada, came back to England and then returned to his adopted country.
-What is clear is that he left Willington as a young man in order to work on his elder brother’s cattle ranch.
+What is clear is that he left Willington as a young man in order to work on his elder brother’s cattle ranch in Canada.
 His mother died in 1905.

 When the First World War began, George McKean, 5’ 6” tall and weighing only nine stones, was rejected three times for the Canadian Expeditionary Force, before he finally enlisted on 23 January 1915 in Edmonton in the Canadian province of Alberta.
 After completing his training, Private McKean arrived in Britain in April 1916 and joined the 14th Infantry Battalion (Royal Montreal Regiment) on the Western Front in June 1916.

 After he was awarded the Military Medal for his bravery at Bully-Grenay, near Lens in France, George McKean was commissioned in April 1917 as a Second Lieutenant in the Canadian Expeditionary Force, but remained with the 14th Infantry Battalion.